ahuth/standfast/README.md

 ## Linting

 Run all linters with `rake lint`.
-You can also run `rake lint:ruby` or `rake lint:js` for only the back or front end.
+You can also run `rake lint:ruby`, `rake lint:js`, or `rake lint:style` for only the back end, front end, or styles.

 ## Testing